dzmitry-lahoda/lahoda-xyz/resume/it.md

 * Bootstrapped actor-based solution with WebSocket frontend for meta part of the game.
 * Guided migration from [OOP][1] to [DOD][5] [ECS][10]-like design to increase performance of realtime part
 * Coded realtime synchronization protocol and compression; convenient and fast serialization
-* Improved coding of features using latest language features
 * Used channels with cooperative multithreading and concurrent queue to implement HPC realtime game server
 * Automated stress tests and proved each realtime commodity server thread can game 35+ concurrent users
 * Automated distributed deployment
-* Improved development and release velocity.
-Facilitated improvement of code organization at large, introduced full-stack low cost structured logging and vertical semantic namespacing, cross IDE builds
+* Facilitated improvement of code organization at large, introduced full-stack low cost structured logging and vertical semantic namespacing, cross IDE builds
 * Coded matchmaking and some battle logic.
-* Integrated best practices into the game studio to prevent business losses due to security breaches
+* Made sure all
 * Facilities migration from paper-based workflow to digital one with the proper hierarchy of work items.
 * Learned from the flat cross-functional team of developers and designers of approx. 10 people in delivering game from Proof of Concept into Release.
 * Delivering game from Proof of Concept into Release.